William, Prince of Wales: Military and air ambulance service

-In January 2009, William transferred his commission to the RAF and was promoted to Flight Lieutenant.
+As part of his training across all branches of the military in 2008 and 2009, William spent up to six weeks with the Special Air Service, the Special Boat Service, and the Special Reconnaissance Regiment.
+In January 2009, he transferred his commission to the RAF and was promoted to Flight Lieutenant.
 He trained to become a helicopter pilot with the RAF's Search and Rescue Force.
-As part of his training across all branches of the military in 2009, he spent up to six weeks with the Special Air Service, the Special Boat Service, and the Special Reconnaissance Regiment.
 In January 2010, he graduated from the Defence Helicopter Flying School at RAF Shawbury.
-In the same month, he transferred to the Search and Rescue Training Unit at RAF Valley, Anglesey, to receive training on the Sea King search and rescue helicopter; he graduated in September 2010.
+Later that month, he transferred to the Search and Rescue Training Unit at RAF Valley, Anglesey, to train on the Sea King search-and-rescue helicopter, graduating in September 2010.
 This made him the first member of the British royal family since Henry VII to live in Wales.

-William's first rescue mission as co-pilot of a RAF Sea King was in response to an emergency call from Liverpool Coastguard in October 2010.
-In November 2011, he participated in a search-and-rescue mission involving a cargo ship that was sinking in the Irish Sea; William, as a co-pilot, helped rescue two sailors.
-He was deployed to the Falkland Islands for a six-week tour with No. 1564 Flight from February to March 2012.
-The Argentine government condemned William's deployment to the islands close to the 30th anniversary of the beginning of the Falklands War as a "provocative act".
-In June 2012, he gained a qualification to be captain or pilot in command of a Sea King rather than a co-pilot.
+William's first rescue mission as co-pilot of an RAF Sea King came in October 2010, responding to an emergency call from Liverpool Coastguard.
+In November 2011, he took part in a search‑and‑rescue operation involving a sinking cargo ship in the Irish Sea, helping to rescue two sailors.
+From February to March 2012, he was deployed to the Falkland Islands for a six-week tour with No. 1564 Flight.
+The Argentine government condemned the deployment, close to the 30th anniversary of the start of the Falklands War, as a "provocative act".
+In June 2012, he qualified to serve as captain, or pilot in command of a Sea King rather than as a co-pilot.
 His active service as an RAF search-and-rescue pilot ended in September 2013.
-He conducted 156 search and rescue operations, which resulted in 149 people being rescued.
+Over the course of his service, he conducted 156 search-and-rescue operations, resulting in 149 people being rescued.
 He later became patron of the Battle of Britain Memorial Flight.